 RBS, S&P sued by European investors for $250 million crisis losses

-The claim is the first group action of its kind to be launched in Europe against an investment bank and rating agency for their conducts prior to the crisis, litigation funder Bentham IMF Ltd (IMF.AX) said in a statement on Thursday.
+The claim is the first group action of its kind to be launched in Europe against an investment bank and rating agency for their conducts prior to the crisis, litigation finance company Bentham IMF Ltd (IMF.AX) said in a statement to the Australian stock exchange on Thursday.

 The group of 16 European institutional investors filed the claim in Amsterdam on Wednesday for damages of up to $250 million suffered on investments in CPDOs - or constant proportion debt obligations - that were rated AAA by S&P.